isomerpages/moe-fuhuasec/pages/Sexuality Education.md

 3\.
 The key messages of Sexuality Education are:

 (i) Love and respect yourself as you love and respect others;

-(ii) Build positive relationships based on love and respect (which are the foundation for strong families);
+<br> (ii) Build positive relationships based on love and respect (which are the foundation for strong families);

-(iii)  Make responsible decisions for yourself, your family and society; and
+<br> (iii)  Make responsible decisions for yourself, your family and society; and

-(iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
+<br> (iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

 You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.